NadimGhaznavi/ai/pages/ai-snake-game.md

 ## AIAgent.py
 This file houses the *AI Agent* or the AI player.

+## AiSim.py
+This is the front end to the AI Snake game.
+It's the file you need to run to launch the AI Snake Game.

 ## AISnakeGameConfig.py
 This file handles reading the AI Snake Game configuration settings from the *AISnakeGame.ini* file.